zachmayer/caretEnsemble/README.md

 `make clean fix-style document lint spell test`, for a quicker local dev loop.
 Please still run `make all` before making a PR.

-use `make all` before making a pull request, which will also run R CMD CHECK and a code coverage check.
+Use `make all` before making a pull request, which will also run R CMD CHECK and a code coverage check.
 This runs
 `make clean fix-style document install build-readme build-vignettes lint spell test check coverage preview-site`.